Arthur Hayden Locke

 F, b.
 1697, d.
 1788

 Her married name was Locke.
 Susanna Stephens was born in 1697 at Maryland; Born between 1695-1710?
-She married James Hulse Locke, son of Philip Lock and Mary Hulse, circa 1717 at Maryland.
-Susanna Stephens died in 1788 at North Carolina; Early note had death in 1782.
+She married James Hulse Locke, son of Phillip Lock and Mary Hulse, before 1717 at Maryland.1 Susanna Stephens died in 1788 at North Carolina; Early note had death in 1782.

 Steve L. Jackson